Why a Converse Intern?

 - Adhere to the ‘Test for Unpaid Interns and Students’ on the U.S. Department of Labor fact sheet

-- Maintain contact with the Center for Student Development and Success regarding the student’s progress
+- Maintain contact with the Center for Career Development regarding the student’s progress

-- Complete a performance evaluation at the end of the internship and return to the Center for Student Development and Success
+- Complete a performance evaluation at the mid point and end of the internship

 - Schedule a feedback session with the student at the end of the internship to process final evaluations.